suit-wg/manifest-spec/draft-ietf-suit-manifest.md

 Execute the commands in the common section of the current dependency, followed by the commands in the equivalent section of the current dependency.
 For example, if the current section is "fetch payload," this will execute "common" in the current dependency, then "fetch payload" in the current dependency.
 Once this is complete, the command following suit-directive-process-dependency will be processed.

 If the current dependency is False, this directive has no effect.
 If the current dependency is True, then this directive applies to all dependencies.
-If the current section is "common," this directive MUST have no effect.
+If the current section is "common," then the command sequence MUST be terminated with an error.

 When SUIT_Process_Dependency completes, it forwards the last status code that occurred in the dependency.